cojoigo/weTunes/server/docs/update_party.md

 Overview
 ---------------------
-This provides a method to update an existing party on a
+This provides a method to update an existing party's information.

 REST Info
 ---------------------